asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 ## Overview
+Amazon Elastic Container Service (Amazon ECS) is a fully managed container orchestration service that helps you easily deploy, manage, and scale containerized applications.
+It deeply integrates with the rest of the AWS platform to provide a secure and easy-to-use solution for running container workloads in the cloud and now on your infrastructure with Amazon ECS Anywhere.

 AWS provides a number of security features for Amazon Elastic Container Service (ECS) which help you comply with the NIST Cybersecurity Framework.
 The following Runbook will Provide implementation details to deploy the Amazon Elastic Conatainer service in accordance with NIST CSF and service applicable security controls.This runbook in its continued development will provide support to the automated configuration of hardening workloads an processes.

 These NIST Controls and Subcategories are not applicable to this service: PR.AT, PR.MA, PR.IP  (Unless stated), PR.AC-2, PR.AC-3, PR.DS-3, PR.DS-8, PR.PT-2, PR.PT-5, DE.DP1, DE.DP-2.
 DE.DP-3, DE.CM-3, DE.AE-5, RC, RS.MI.